dhananjay1405/tally-mcp-server/docs/server-setup-linux.md

 ```

 ### NodeJS Tally MCP Server
 Tally MCP server can be accessed by anyone publicly over the web, it is protected by OAuth 2.0 authentication as specified in MCP server development documentation.
-Kindly generate alpha-numeric secret code or **client_secret** of minimum 8 characters (use random string generator websites), which will act as password.
+Kindly generate alpha-numeric password of minimum 8 characters (use random string generator websites).
 Download &amp; extract zip archive from the download link (available on home page documentation).

-Assuming client_secret is **8LszTe5T** , domain is **example.com** and mcp server is extracted in location **/home/user/tally_mcp_server** , cd into the location and run it using below command.
+Assuming password is **8LszTe5T** , domain is **example.com** and mcp server is extracted in location **/home/user/tally_mcp_server** , cd into the location and run it using below command.

 ```bash
 PASSWORD=8LszTe5T MCP_DOMAIN=https://example.com node dist/server.mjs